teg-lad/data-processing-and-cleaning-assignment/notebooks/cleaning.md

 # CA273 - Data Processing and Cleaning Assignment - Adam Tegart

 The following is the errors and artefacts I encountered among the datasets I had to join and how I rectified the errors.
+There are also several entries that may not be classed as errors or artefacts, but I felt made the data easier to use and understand and overall cleaner.
 I work through these errors as they appear in the datasets from newest to oldest, so at the time of finishing processing I had corrected most of these.